Seafood Fried Rice (Nasi Goreng Seafood)

 The reason is to get the flavor as close as the authentic Nasi Goreng.
 Did you know that sweet soy sauce was originally from Indonesia?
 So, letโ€™s stick to the origin.

-How To Make The Best Nasi Goreng Seafood
+How to Make the Best Nasi Goreng Seafood

 Then, prepare the scrambled eggs and cook the carrots and green beans.
 This is followed by getting the chopped onion and minced garlic ready.